How to Get Your Items Through Customs

 Arriving at the border

-On arrival, your goods and documentation will be assessed by a biosecurity officer.
+On arrival when moving to Australia from the UK, your goods and documentation will be assessed by a biosecurity officer.
 If something has not been submitted or filled in correctly, they may decide to inspect your goods.
 This can cause delays and extra costs.

 Like the US, the amount of customs duties you pay is dependent on the commercial value of your goods.
 The more valuable your goods are, the more customs duty you will pay.